Bira/octopus-carnival/_drafts/wir-mm-4e-death-knight.md

 flameskull and a bunch of abyssal ghoul minions.
 It's something you can expect when raiding Orcus's neighborhood in the Abyss.

-Wow, I can see why they fixed the paladin's mark in Divine Power, and why they dropped much of the fiddly bits for adding templates.
+I can see why they fixed the paladin's mark in Divine Power, and why they dropped much of the fiddly bits for adding templates.
 Not having any multiattack ability makes it a little less effective than an elite monster of its level should be.
 The lack of Implacable is also keenly felt.
-This is is a bit disappointing since we're probably looking at someone who had a direct hand in the fall of Arkhosia.
+This is a bit disappointing since we're probably looking at someone who had a direct hand in the fall of Arkhosia.